Skip to main content

 Generate CSR Both tiers Generate signing request → submit to CA → import the result via the Import Certificate path

 Dashboard nudge: blue informational callout Self-signed cert fires when the only row in system_certificates is the install-generated bootstrap (no real cert has been imported yet).
-Lower priority than the other nudges — Hermes still works on bootstrap, just produces a TLS warning in clients.
+Mail flows on the bootstrap certificate and clients get a TLS warning, but on mail server and hybrid installs the consequence is larger than a warning: Nextcloud login does not work at all until a real certificate covering the console FQDN is in place.
+See Step 2.

 Record Where it points Why